If you are non-technical professional looking for an offshore development team, do you know how to gauge the quality of their code?

 Once you have all the milestones in place, have successfully made it through the trial period and have created all necessary product documentation then you will have a very good chance of establishing a win-win collaboration with your chosen software development firm.

-Quality of the management, technical skills and integrity of offshore development companies can vary dramatically.
+The quality of the management, technical skills, and integrity of offshore development companies can vary dramatically.
 However, if you establish quality guarantees in advance, you’ll save your outsourced app development cost significantly.